PluMGMK/vbesvga.drv/README.md

 ### Things that should probably done before v1.0.0

+* Figure out some kind of versioning scheme within the code, ideally integrated with Git (because I'm forgetful!), so user can easily figure out which version of the driver they're installing / running
 * Add a [minimum implementation of DCI](https://library.thedatadungeon.com/msdn-2000-04/specs/html/S1CE07.HTM) to `VBESVGA.DRV`
 * Make sure the driver works just as well [on Win9x](https://github.com/PluMGMK/vbesvga.drv/issues/46) as it does on Win3.1
 * See if `VDDVBE.386` can work [on newer NVIDIA hardware](https://github.com/PluMGMK/vbesvga.drv/issues/94) (I have an affected card but need to swap it in for testing, which is manual-labour-intensive)